MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 >
 > **It's *critical* that you complete secret rotation if you receive these notifications.
 Failure to do so can cause the loss of workloads and possible Azure Stack Hub redeployment at your own expense!**

-For more information on alert monitoring and remediation, refer to [Monitor health and alerts in Azure Stack Hub](azure-stack-monitor-health.md).
+For more information on alert monitoring and remediation, see [Monitor health and alerts in Azure Stack Hub](azure-stack-monitor-health.md).

 ::: moniker range="<azs-1811"
 > [!NOTE]